2017 New York City Subway bombing: Bombing

-At approximately 7:20 a.m., during morning rush hour, a pipe bomb partially detonated in the New York City Subway's Times Square–42nd Street/Port Authority Bus Terminal station, within the underground passageway between the Seventh and Eighth Avenue subway lines.
+At approximately 7:20 a.m., during morning rush hour, a pipe bomb partially detonated in an underground corridor connecting the New York City Subway's Times Square–42nd Street and 42nd Street–Port Authority Bus Terminal stations, between the Seventh and Eighth Avenue subway lines.
 There were four non-life-threatening injuries.

 The suspected bomber was taken to Bellevue Hospital for treatment.
 According to the city's fire department commissioner, the suspect suffered burns to his hands and torso while three bystanders had "ringing ears and headaches".
 The bombing severely disrupted subway service for several hours, leading to lower-than-normal ridership that day.